An Introduction to Neural Data Compression: Background

-The encoder and decoder further agree to transmit the symbols of $\setS$ under an \textit{entropy code} $\gamma$ (see Sec.\ref{sec:entropy_coding}); we write $l(\x):=|\gamma(\enc(\x))|$ to denote the code length assigned to the encoding of $\x$.
-Suppose we are given a \textit{distortion function} $\rho: \setX \times \hat\setX \to [0, \infty)$ that measures the error caused by representing $\x$ with the lossy reconstruction $\hatx$ (e.g., squared error $\|\x - \hatx\|^2$).
-Lossy compression is then generally concerned with minimizing the average \textit{distortion}
+The encoder and decoder further agree to transmit the symbols of $\setW$ losslessly with an \textit{entropy code} $\gamma$ (see Section \ref{sec:entropy_coding}); we write $l(\x):=|\gamma(\enc(\x))|$ to denote the code length assigned to the encoding of $\x$.
+Suppose we are given a \textit{distortion function} $\rho: \setX \times \hat\setX \to [0, \infty)$ that measures the error caused by representing $\x$ with the lossy reconstruction $\hatx$.
+Historically, this is typically some form of a squared error, i.e., $\rho(\x, \hatx) \propto \|\x - \hatx\|^2$, and we will revisit this choice and discuss alternatives in Section \ref{sec:perceptual-losses}.
+Given the above, lossy compression is then generally concerned with minimizing the average \textit{distortion}